samuelorion/samuelorion/README.md

 - 👋  Hi, I’m @samuelorion
-- 👀  I’m interested in the science of science, fixing science, and team science
+- 👀  I am interested in most things, and enjoy trying to improve how we do science, by doing.
 - 🌱  I’m currently ... finishing my PhD in neuroscience, and considering next steps